astrandb/viva/README.md

 # ViVa Integration for Home Assistant

-This integration will display weather and sealevel information around the swedish coast from Sjöfartsverket (Swedish Maritime Administration).
+This integration will display weather and sealevel information around the Swedish coast from Sjöfartsverket (Swedish Maritime Administration).

 ## Installation